Overcoming Hallucinations with the Trustworthy Language Model

 return answer['response'], answer['trustworthiness_score']

-If you were to use this prompt to classify a large number of legal documents, you’d find that the documents with high trustworthiness scores were labeled correctly, while the documents with low scores had labels that needed to be double-checked:
+Using this prompt to classify a large number of legal documents, we see that the documents with high trustworthiness scores were labeled correctly, while the documents with low scores often received erroneous labels that needed double-checking:

 documentresponsetrustworthiness